Non-Expansive Fuzzy Coalgebraic Logic: A Propositional Tableau Calculus for Propositional Satisfiability

-\begin{defn} We define a \emph{propositional tableau} for a tableau sequent $\Gamma$ over one-step formulas as a list of labelled nodes $x_1, \ldots, x_n$ such that $x_1$ has the label $\Gamma$, any consecutive nodes $x_i, x_{i+1}$ have the premise and a conclusion respectively of one of the tableau rules as their labels, and no tableau rule has a premise matching the label of $x_n$. \end{defn}
+\begin{definition} A \emph{propositional tableau} for a tableau sequent $\Gamma$ over one-step formulas $L$ is a list of labelled nodes $x_1, \ldots, x_n$ such that $x_1$ has the label $\Gamma$, any consecutive nodes $x_i, x_{i+1}$ have the premise and a conclusion, respectively, of one of the tableau rules of \Cref{tableau:prop} as their labels, and no propositional tableau rule has a premise matching the label of $x_n$. \end{definition}

+\begin{example} We construct some full tableaux for tableau sequents, where each branch of a full tableau is a propositional tableau. \begin{enumerate}[wide] \item We start by constructing a full tableau for the first example in \ref{example:sequents}.
+Note, that $(\lnot p) \sqcup p \tin [0, 0.5) = \lnot (p \sqcap (\lnot p)) \tin [0, 0.5)$. { } \item We continue with an example that highlights how the constant shift rules $(\ominus)$ and $(\ominus)'$ work. { } \sgnote{Same issue; Currently this is just quietly throwing away the fact that technically we would have to write $p(0)$} \end{enumerate} \end{example}